mitrefccace/iam/README.md

 1. Ensure that the keystore is non-empty
     * This can be done by listing the certificates within the keystore
-    * `keytool list -v -keystore /path/to/your/keystore`
+    * `keytool -list -v -keystore /path/to/your/keystore`
 1. Ensure that *keystoreFilePath* is correct in your *server.xml* file
 1. Ensure that you have the correct permission required to access the keystore
     * Try using your command with sudo `sudo yourcommand`